star-history/star-history/public/blog/cli-tool-for-llm.md

 ## GPT Pilot

-AI can now write most of the code for an app, but it won’t work unless all the code works in cohesiveness and together.
+AI can now write most of the code for an app, but it won’t work unless all the code works cohesively.
 [GPT Pilot](https://github.com/Pythagora-io/gpt-pilot) is a fascinating devtool that can code an entire, production-ready app.

 ![gpt-pilot](/blog/assets/cli-tool-for-llm/gpt-pilot.webp)

-How it works is that you describe an app you want to build and GPT Pilot works with an LLM to clarify specific app requirements, before finally writing the code.
+It works by describing an app you want to build and GPT Pilot works with an LLM to clarify specific app requirements, before finally writing the code.

-Right now, GPT Pilot is still in early stages and can only build simple web apps like a real time chat app or a timer app, but this concept obviously has far-reaching significance for the future.
+Right now, GPT Pilot is still in the early stages and can only build simple web apps like a real-time chat app or a timer app, but this concept obviously has far-reaching significance for the future.

 ## aider

 [aider](https://github.com/paul-gauthier/aider), as the name suggests, is AI pair programming in your Terminal.
-Once you launching aider from the command line with your source files, you can discuss and edit together.
+Once you launch aider from the command line with your source files, you can discuss and edit together.
 Aider supports all OpenAI's chat models (and GPT-4 is the recommended model to use for code editing).

 ![aider](/blog/assets/cli-tool-for-llm/aider.webp)

-When you put it side to side with GPT Pilot, aider acts more like guidance for writing an app, while GPT Pilot is more like a contractor where they collects the requirements and present you with the final results.
+When you put it side to side with GPT Pilot, aider acts more like guidance for writing an app, while GPT Pilot is more like a contractor where they collect the requirements and present you with the final results.

 ## Butterfish 🐠

-Butterfish equip your shell with AI superpowers.
+[Butterfish](https://github.com/bakks/butterfish) equips your shell with AI superpowers.
 It is basically a transparent shell wrapper with GPT and currently works on MacOS and Linux.
 One of the reasons why ChatGPT is useful is that you can have a conversation with it, and have it tweak and improve its answers.
 Butterfish has memory as well, and it can include previous context by injecting your shell history into the chat.

 ![butterfish](/blog/assets/cli-tool-for-llm/butterfish.webp)

 Another cool thing is that you can start a prompt simply with a capital letter.
-For example, $ Write me a poem will be sent as a ChatGPT prompt and expect your Terminal to return a poem.
+For example, `$ Write me a poem` will be sent as a ChatGPT prompt and expect your Terminal to return a poem.

 ## Lastly